tanho63/tanho.ca/content/posts/drafts-uv_python/index.md

 Running these commands creates a virtual environment folder (.venv) and a lockfile (uv.lock) of the packages that are computed and installed into that venv.

-Notice earlier that it created a `.python-version` file?
-My system defaulted to installing 3.10, which came installed on my Ubuntu 22.04 machine.
+Notice earlier that it created a `.python-version` file? uv defaulted to installing 3.10, which came installed on my Ubuntu 22.04 machine.
 We can experiment with finding the latest Python version compatible with our requirements by bumping the version marker in this file, deleting the venv folder, and running `uv sync`